-SAP’s CEO, Bill McDermott, has shocked everyone by quitting with immediate effect this month, staying on only in an advisory role until the end of the year.
+SAP’s CEO, Bill McDermott, quits with immediate effect this month, shocking the SAP community.
+He will be staying on only in an advisory role until the end of the year.
 But what will this mean for SAP and its currently Cloud-only strategic focus?

-The shock at the announcement came as McDermott’s contract doesn’t actually run out until 2021, and with a recent restructuring having only just taken place due to several high-profile resignations, many were expecting the now ex-CEO to give a briefing on SAP’s current strategy.
+The shock at the announcement came as McDermott’s contract doesn’t actually run out until 2021.
+With a recent restructuring having only just taken place due to several high-profile resignations, many were expecting the now ex-CEO to give a briefing on SAP’s current strategy.

 So why the early departure?

-A recent comment on SAP’s cloud business from the Register says that SAP are reporting cloud revenue up 37% in their Q3 results, but this is not what we are seeing in the field and mirrors stories in the press that Oracle has overstated its Cloud revenues.
+A recent comment on SAP’s Cloud business from the Register says that SAP is reporting Cloud revenue up 37% in its Q3 results, but this is not what we are seeing in the field.
+This mirrors stories in the press that Oracle has overstated its Cloud revenues as well.

-Some might argue that this departure is McDermott getting out now with his reputation intact and with time left to take on one more major challenge before he hangs up his boots for good.
+Some might argue that this departure is McDermott getting out now with his reputation intact.
+There’s time left for him to take on one more major challenge before he hangs up his boots for good.

 McDermott’s legacy at SAP

-McDermott has been CEO of SAP for just over 10 years.
-In this time; he has recruited a new management team, taken charge of a huge number of corporate acquisitions, steered the company fully towards Cloud, and fundamentally changed the way SAP approached sales.
+McDermott has been CEO of SAP for just over ten years.
+In this time, he has recruited a new management team, and taken charge of a huge number of corporate acquisitions.
+He has also steered the company fully towards Cloud, and fundamentally changed the way SAP approaches sales.

-All this you could argue has been why SAP has more than doubled its overall revenues in the past ten years – but at what cost to the brand?
-While some mourn McDermott’s loss, many see this as a glimmer of hope that SAP may return to a more customer-focused organisation (and away from the hard-nosed sales tactics it seems to have copied from its chief rival, Oracle).
+This, you could argue, may be why SAP has more than doubled its overall revenues in the past ten years – but at what cost to the brand?
+While some mourn the CEO as Bill McDermott quits, many see this as a glimmer of hope that SAP may return to a more customer-focused organisation (and away from the hard-nosed sales tactics it seems to have copied from its chief rival, Oracle).